Health insurance in the Netherlands

 Since the Dutch health care system is accessible to everyone who lives and/or works in the Netherlands, these rules apply to expatriates as well.
 As someone living and working in the Netherlands, you have to choose one of the mandatory insurance plans just like everybody else.
 But since you are probably not acquainted with the Dutch health care system, it is hard for you to know what kind of policy fits your needs best and what you need to do to buy the appropriate coverage.
 Comparing the plans offered by all the companies can be a headache, too, especially when most websites are only available in Dutch.

-To give you a simple and, we think, attractive solution, Payingit International offers an insurance policy via one of the top Dutch insurers, DeltaLloyd.
-It is totally up to you whether you elect to take it through us, but we have negotiated an employer discount on basic and additional insurance policies for people employed through us.
-We decided to offer only category 3 because we think this covers the health requirements of skilled employees.
-The discount we get means you pay a premium level (cost) for a category 3 policy that is similar to the cost of other category 2 policies.
+To give you a simple and attractive solution, Payingit International offers a collective health insurance at reduced rates for its employees, via HollandZorg (www.hollandzorg.nl).
+It is totally up to you whether you elect to take it through us, but we have negotiated an employer discount on basic and additional insurance policies for our employees.

 Get in touch, and we’ll be glad to help you tackle this subject!